 Communities & Connections, School of Arts and Social Sciences

 Tom is frequently called upon to offer political and policy analysis in the media, giving interviews in both English and French.
-He is Chair of the Parish Council of St. Mary’s Polish Church in the multicultural, historic community of Whitney Pier, Nova Scotia, where he resides.
-He is involved in initiatives that bring together people of diverse faith and cultural backgrounds.
-Tom is a member of the Canadian Polish Research Institute.
-In 2014, he was a member of the Canadian Election Observation Mission in Ukraine.
+He chaired the Parish Council of St. Mary’s Polish Church in the multicultural community of Whitney Pier, Nova Scotia, where he resides.
+He provided leadership alongside fellow parishioners to the rebuilding of the historic church following a devastating fire.
+Tom is involved in initiatives that bring together people of diverse faith and cultural backgrounds.
+He is a member of the Canadian Polish Research Institute and has served on the Canadian Election Observation Mission in Ukraine.

 Tom is a member of the CBU Senate and serves on the CBU President’s Council on Multicultural Learning.

 Through the CBU Tompkins Institute, he is presently working on a student textbook: Democracy, Dignity, Development: A Reader.

 Tom is married to Rev. Alison Etter, a United Church minister in Sydney.